wither/Notes/thm/res/README.md

 ## reverse shell

-> use netcat to get a reverse shell
+> Use netcat and the RCE to get a reverse shell

 ![](images/shell.png)

 ![](images/webshell.png)

-> upgrade shell
+> Upgrade the shell using python

 ![](images/upgrade.png)

 ## PrivEsc to Vianka

-> linenum suid binaries list xxd (https://gtfobins.github.io/gtfobins/xxd/)
+> Use linenum to find linux privilage escalation routes.
+On this machine, xxd is an SUID binary.

 ![](images/linenum.png)

-> exploit xxd to read /etc/shadow and /etc/passwd and save both to files on my machine
+> Exploit xxd to read /etc/shadow and /etc/passwd and save both to files

 ![](images/vianka.png)

 ![](images/unshadow.png)

-> crack the unshadow file with john
+> Crack the unshadow.txt file

 ![](images/cracked.png)